 Closing music: Mama Blues, Cornbread Ted and the Butterbeans

-Thank you to Sarahjane Dube and Teddy Hose for suggesting this week's titles!
+Thank you to Andrew McNair & Brick Sprickly for suggesting this week's title!
 To suggest a title for a future episode, like Judge John Hodgman on Facebook.
 We regularly put a call for submissions.

 Jimmy Pardo wants to plug Never Not Funny's Annual Pardcastathon charity livestream and recommends you check out comediansGary Petersen , Sean White , and Barbara Gray.

 It's Go-Homes week on the Bachelor as Nick narrows down the roster to this season's Final Four.
 Which, of course, means this episode was kind of lame -- BUT -- we got a big surprise announcement in the form of confirmation of the next Bachelorette!
 Join us as we just freak the hell out about it.

 Dave Shumka from Stop Podcasting Yourself joins Jordan as co-host and Tricia Bobeda from the Nerdette podcast joins as our guest live on stage at Thalia Hall in Chicago as part of the first ever Very Very Fun Day.